aaront999/Azure-Cloud-based-VM/README.md

 # Azure Cloud-based VM Project
-#### - We will be building a Virtual Machine primarily using Microsoft Azure and Sentinel.
+#### - We will be building a Virtual Machine primarily using Microsoft Azure and Sentinel to monitor any potential real-time cyber threats.

 ##### - To enhance our testing, we will intentionally leave RDP (Remote Desktop Protocol) access open on port 3389 to observe any real-time malicious threats attempting to access our machine.
 By the end, be sure to disable the RDP open port and add MFA (Multi-Factor Authentication) to be safe.